wazum/sluggi/README.md

 - Forward slashes in the page slug are replaced with hyphens for new pages by default, but existing pages are not affected unless you recalculate the slugs.
 - You can set a flag to allow editing only for the last part of the URL (the segment for the current page).
 This corresponds to the earlier "realurl" approach.
 - You can lock a slug from updates.
-- The user interface is more comfortable.
-E.g. the redirects info dialog can be hidden if needed and the slug field can be edited with a simple double click.

 Let's take a more detailed look at some of the features now.